 The options outside travel aren’t particularly appealing either.
 You can gift miles to other accounts or charities or spend them on travel experiences, merchandise or magazine subscriptions.
 Fortunately, you can now knock $50 off the cost of your flight for each 5,000 miles you redeem when booking entirely with miles.

 How much are miles worth?

-In actuality, the value of your miles varies from flight to flight since Delta doesn’t use a defined awards chart.
-On paper though, your miles can only be redeemed for airfare at a 5,000 mile to $50 ratio—making them worth 1 cent apiece when you redeem them through Delta.
+The value of your miles varies from flight to flight since Delta doesn’t use a defined awards chart.
+On paper though, your miles can only be redeemed for airfare at a 5,000-mile-to-$50 ratio — making them worth 1 cent apiece when you redeem them through Delta.

-Compared to other rewards cards on the market, The Points Guy gives Delta SkyMiles an overall value of 1.41 cents each.
-That makes your rewards a bit less valuable than some other airline cards and travel cards’ currencies depending on the booking, but you’ll typically hover around the mid-range market value.
-In fact, skipping the co-branded card for one directly from American Express will net you much more valuable Membership Rewards points—worth 2 cents each, according to The Points Guy’s estimations—which can be transferred to your Delta SkyMiles account.
+Compared to other rewards cards on the market, Bankrate values Delta SkyMiles at 1.3 cents each.
+That makes your rewards a bit less valuable than some other airline cards and travel cards, depending on the booking, but you’ll typically hover around the mid-range market value.
+In fact, skipping the co-branded card for one directly from American Express will net you much more valuable Membership Rewards points — worth 2.1 cents each, according to Bankrate’s estimations — which can be transferred to your Delta SkyMiles account.